Esri/maps-app-ios/README.md

 3. Set the `LicenseKey` string to the value from step 1.

 ## Learn More
-Learn more about the App Architecture and usage [here](maps-app-ios/About.md).
+Learn more about Esri Example Apps [here](https://developers.arcgis.com/example-apps).

 ## Requirements
 * [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)